moorepants/learn-multibody-dynamics/mass.rst

    \sum_{i=1}^\nu m_i
    \left( \bar{r}^{P_i/O} \times \hat{n}_a \right)^2

-The *radius of gyration* about a line through :math:`O` parallel to :math:`\hat{n}_a` is defined as:
+It is common to define the *radius of gyration* :math:`k_{aa}`, which is the radius of a ring that has the same moment of inertia as the set of particles or rigid body.
+The radius of gyration about a line through :math:`O` parallel to :math:`\hat{n}_a` is defined as:

 .. math::